Greece- Aegina Island | Image by Chantelle Flores | www.kzaravisual.com

 The ultimate day trip from Athens

-The island is iconic in Greek history, and was once the capital of Greece in 1828 before Athens.
-According to the myth, the island took its name from a nymph, daughter of the river god Asopos, whom Zeus fell in love with and took with him to the island.
+The island is iconic in Greek history and was once the capital of Greece in 1828 before Athens.
+According to the myth, the island took its name from a nymph, the daughter of the river god Asopos, whom Zeus fell in love with and took with him to the island.
 There is evidence that the island was inhabited from as early as 3500 B.C.

 The island is also famous for its year-round harvesting of round-shaped pistachio nuts.
 It started here in 1860 and expanded to other parts of Greece.
 Most of these fields are placed on the western side of the island because this area is more fertile and less mountainous than other parts of the Island.
 The EU recognizes Aegina as having the best pistachios in the world and is protected.

 On first impression, this scenic island appeared as a typical Greek coastal village.
 Neo-classical houses adorned the streets, horse-drawn carts carried locals up and down the promenade and restaurants can be found alongside the harbor.

 Even though the island is small, it boasts a great number of archeological sites and natural beauties.
 The temple of Aphaia is known as the jewel of the island and is the main tourist attraction.
 It forms an equilateral triangle with the Parthenon and the Temple of Poseidon at Sounion, the so-called “holy triangle” of antiquity.

 On the outskirts of Aegina town, you can find the charming rustic villages of Kypseli, Agii, and Vagia that today resemble a ghost towns.